TareKelKhateb/Sentiment-Analysis-of-movie-reviews/README.md

 -Splitting the dataset into training and testing sets.

--Training a machine learning model (e.g., Support Vector Machine, Naive Bayes) on the training data.
+-Training a machine learning model (e.g., Decesion tree , Random forest) on the training data.

 -Evaluating the model's performance on the testing data.